Back in the early days of iPhone, Apple presented prospective purchasers with just a couple of questions: which colour and what capacity?

 Design: identity parade

-All four iPhone 13 models stick with the same styling approach as last year’s iPhone 12 line-up.
+All four iPhone 13 models stick with the same styling approach as 2020’s iPhone 12 line-up.
 That means flat aluminium sides, glass on the back and Ceramic Shield protecting the OLED panels.
 Nothing new – but still neat, slick and in keeping with Apple’s contemporary design language.

 One notable novelty across all four devices is the diminished notch at the top of the display, which is now a sliver taller but 20% slimmer.
 It doesn’t free the screen from a cutout completely, but it definitely looks neater, especially on the sizeable iPhone 13 Pro Max.